HJebbour/HP-ProDesk-400-G1-Hackintosh-every-macOS/README.md

 The installation of macOS differs from one version to another, some versions need a specific SMBIOS to install, others have installation problems for various reasons, in particular legacy macOS (macOS Sierra and earlier).

 In this section, I will explain in detail how to prepare the installer, install each version of macOS and apply updates and patches.
-Please note that these steps may not apply to you.
+Please note that these steps may not all apply to you.

 **It is recommanded to install all available updates on macOS Mojave and later, and then apply the patches, otherwise you will have to re-apply the patches after each update.**